Event Agenda

 Reclaiming Government as a Force that Works for the People

 This masterclass invites participants to reimagine the role of government as a proactive, citizen-responsive force for public good.
 Through interactive discussion and practical examples, it will explore how civil society can help shift narratives, rebuild trust, and promote governance that is accountable, transparent, and people-centered.
+The session will equip participants with tools to advocate for systemic reforms and re-anchor government in service of its citizens.

 Speakers